dk7lst/FreeDMR/README.md

 I try to avoid too fancy dependencies in order to keep the software simple to build, use and maintain.
 But you'll need at least:
 - C++ compiler (g++)
 - pthread library
+- OpenSSL library (libssl) for hash calculation for Homebrew protocol
 - make
 - subversion or git make updating a lot easier